 From 1990 the City established the country's first municipal arts and culture department and employed Christopher Till, who had previously been director of the national Gallery of Zimbabwe and the Johannesburg Art Gallery to lead it.
 Under Till, the City assumed control of the site and renamed it the Newtown Cultural Precinct, inspired by examples at the time from the UK where industrial districts were being used to regenerate and reposition cities.
 The site was extended into the old power station site, and one of its grand spaces, the Electric Workshop was turned into a major events space.
 Museum Africa was opened as a centre piece.
 Till "squatted" the city owned sites with a number of cultural organisations, many of them formed as anti-apartheid bodies, and who were given spaces at pepper corn rentals.
 He also initiated two major events to activate the space - the Johannesburg Biennale and Arts Alive.
 The two iterations of the former would significantly alter the South African landscape and bring international acclaim, local admiration and considerable critique.
 Till had a savvy understanding of working dynamically with culture and with the opportunities in his environment, and made a success of laying a foundation for cultural program of excellence built on a strong Africanist approach with an eye to the global.
 However his perceived "over-individualistic" style, the failure of the second biennale to achieve significant numbers and shifts that occurred within the city during political transformation led to his resignation by 1998.

 From 1999/2000 a new municipal entity, the Johannesburg Development Agency (JDA), took over the site in a partnership, at the time, with Blue IQ (provincial government's investment arm) and panoptically planned and drove various consumption centered, built environment heavy, place promotion initiatives.
-Although there were times when the project was culturally vital, over time the project has been increasingly sapped of its creative energy.
+Although there were moments when the project was culturally vital, over time the project has been increasingly sapped of its creative energy.
 Many organisations left or were forced out and its supportive form was shattered.
 After significant cuts in funding from 2005, the project limped on further into the present day, with a short reprieve during the 2010 Soccer World Cup, when it received a spruce up as the city's main fan park.
 As a site it now has a number of housing initiatives, a non-descript mall, two major property developments accommodating corporate business headquarters, a heavily designed public space and improved transport access.
 The Market Theatre, once an independent, anti apartheid non-profit is now a government institution which recently moved its Theatre Lab, Photo Workshop and administrative functions into a spruced up new development, Market Square.

 There are few however, who would see the project in Newtown objectively as a successful cultural development project today, and in many ways its trajectory is a reflection of the broader story of the changes in South Africa and Johannesburg, politically, economically and in terms of urban and cultural policies.